Herbs in Pregnancy – What’s Safe and What’s Not?

 - Foetal complications

-Here is a list of safe and healthy herbs women should include in their diet during pregnancy.
+Here is a list of healthy and safe herbs during pregnancy.

 Dandelion is famous for its ‘balancing’ properties.
 It avoids water retention, regulates blood flow and has anti-inflammatory properties that help prevent bloating and swelling.
 It is recommended that no more than a cup of dandelion tea or half a teaspoon of dandelion is consumed per day.